vim-add-ons/vim-smart-print/README.md

 - differentiate them from the surrounding, regular text,
 - and then expand constructing the final message.

-*"But :echom also 'expands' variables… by design…"* you'll maybe think.
-That's true, `ZQEcho` works somewhat in a «*reversed*» way — it doesn't require to quote regular text (unlike `echom`) ←—→ THIS IS THE CANDY — and from this point it takes actions to elevate variables and expressions back into their special meaning.
+*"But :echom also 'expands' variables… by design…"* — you'll maybe think.
+That's true, `ZQEcho` works somewhat in a «*reversed*» way for increased convenience — it doesn't require to quote regular text (unlike `echom`) ←→ THIS IS THE CANDY — and from this point it takes actions to elevate variables and expressions back into their special meaning.
 The result is an ability to freely express your thoughts — your fingers will feel freed!

 Besides the zero-quoting property, `ZQEcho` has some other, interesting
 features: